Earl Pumping Station, Tideway, London

 The artist in response to the Heritage Interpretation Strategy (HIS) has developed an artwork which takes its inspiration from the engraved black scrimshaw marks on whalebone, and the striations on the underside of whales, both referencing the whaling trade undertaken in nearby Greenland Dock.

-The artwork comprises a two metre high band of lines cut into the light-coloured glazed panels to reveal the stone surface, creating a series of dark striations around the elliptical shaft structure.
+The artwork comprises a two metre high band of lines cut into the light-coloured glazed panels to reveal the lava stone surface, creating a series of dark striations around the 70m circumference and two storeys high eliptical shaft structure.
+The cladding is volcanic lava from the eruption of Mount Etna in 1669, incised and hand-glazed in Sicily to produce the flowing bands of dark lines cut into an ivory background.

 Lubna Chowdhary has conceived the commission to be visible from all views into the site, and the band extends around the entire shaft, responding to both the street and surrounding existing and potential future developments.

 This is a modest yet striking proposal by Lubna who specialises in ceramics.
 It is a balanced response to the site referencing the HIS but also sympathetic to the surrounding environment.
 It also references the presence of the river at this more removed site; and should become a welcomed part of the streetscape.
-She has collaborated with the architects to consider the relationship of the shaft to the artwork to create an integrated rather than applied work.
+She has collaborated closely with the architect and contractor to consider the relationship of the shaft to the artwork to create an integrated rather than applied work.

+Contractor - CVB (Costain, VINCI and Bachy Soletanche Joint Venture).
 The stone is a glazed lava stone from Barbaro Marmi, Sicily.
 Supplied to the contractor by Italian Lab.
+Installed by Szerelmey.

 For more information on the site’s history see Tideway’s Heritage Interpretation Strategy.

-Her work is in a number of permanent public collections including, Cartwright Hall, Bradford, Leicester City Museum; Mead Gallery, Warwick: Shipley Art Gallery, Gateshead; Nottingham Castle Museum; Abingdon Museum, Oxfordshire; Oldham Museum and Art Gallery; Birmingham Museum and Art Gallery; Poole Museum, Fiorucci Foundation, Italy; Kiran Nadar Museum, New Delhi; Gallery of NSW, Sydney; Jameel Foundation, Dubai and M+ Hong Kong.
+Her work is in a number of permanent public collections including: Tate, Cartwright Hall, Bradford, Leicester City Museum; Mead Gallery, Warwick: Shipley Art Gallery, Gateshead; Nottingham Castle Museum; Abingdon Museum, Oxfordshire; Oldham Museum and Art Gallery; Birmingham Museum and Art Gallery; Poole Museum, Fiorucci Foundation, Italy; Kiran Nadar Museum, New Delhi; Gallery of NSW, Sydney; Jameel Foundation, Dubai and M+ Hong Kong.
 Museum, New Delhi, Gallery of NSW Sydney, Jameel Foundation Dubai and M+ Hong Kong.
-A major solo show of her work, Erratics, was shown at MIMA, Middlesborough, and work was included in the exhibition Strange Clay: Ceramics in Contemporary Art, at the Hayward London 2022.
-PLURIVERSE is a major new exhibition at the Graves Gallery, Sheffield until 21 December 2024.
+A major solo show of her work, Erratics, was shown at MIMA, Middlesborough, and work was included in the exhibition Strange Clay: Ceramics in Contemporary Art, at the Hayward London 2022 and PLURIVERSE at the Graves Gallery, Sheffield in 2024.

 For more information see: http://lubnachowdhary.co.uk